githubtraining/write-javascript-actions/responses/14_create-metadata.md

 💡All of the following steps take place inside of the `.github/actions/issue-maker` directory.

-We will use the `joke-output`, as well as an issue title, in in this portion of the course so we need to accept `inputs:` for our action.
+We will use the joke output, an `issue-title`, and the `repo-token` in this portion of the course as `inputs:` for our action.

 1. Create a file named `action.yml` with the following contents:
     ```yaml